 1. Gas Requirement

 As already mentioned, MIG Welding for Brass requires a shielding gas with 75% argon and 25% carbon dioxide.
 Make sure to keep enough shielding gas to avoid running a gas shortage in the middle.
-Otherwise, Toxic fumes will generate from it.
+Otherwise, weld quality would be compromised.

 2. Filler Wire Requirements